 - Plan in a way such that at least 10-11 hours in a day is purely dedicated to NEET preparation

 - After reading a chapter, solve all previous years’ question papers on the topic.
-There are many books out there which offer at least 20 years’ past question papers organized subject wise, topic wise.
+There are many books out there that offer at least 20 years’ past question papers organized subject wise, topic wise.

 See more: NEET Preparation